Payment of fees is required by the due date. For more information, please visit Student fees and costs.

 - Overpayments can be held on your student account for future enrolments, or claimed by submitting an Application for refund form.

-To check your financial account including history of fees and payment history in USC Central, follow the instructions for How to view your financial account guide (PDF 693KB).
+To check your financial account including a history of fees and payment history in USC Central, follow the instructions for How to view your financial account guide (PDF 693KB).

 Eligible students may request the following fees be deferred to a HELP loan: